RaghuJingade/swifyDex-universal-router/README.md

 Our flexible command style allows us to provide users with:

-- Splitting and interleaving of Uniswap trades
+- Splitting and interleaving of Swifydex trades
 - Purchases of NFTs across 8 marketplaces
 - Partial fills of trades
 - Wrapping and Unwrapping of ETH
-- Time-bound, signature controlled token approvals using [Permit2](https://github.com/Uniswap/permit2)

 Transactions are encoded using a string of commands, allowing users to have maximum flexibility over what they want to perform.
 With all of these features available in a single transaction, the possibilities available to users are endless

 ## Contract Overview

 The Universal Router codebase consists of the `UniversalRouter` contract, and all of its dependencies.
-The purpose of the `UniversalRouter` is to allow users to unify Uniswap ERC20 swaps (on V2 and V3) with NFT purchases across 8 marketplaces, in a single transaction.
+The purpose of the `UniversalRouter` is to allow users to unify ERC20 swaps (on V2 and V3) with NFT purchases across 8 marketplaces, in a single transaction.

-`UniversalRouter` integrates with [Permit2](https://github.com/Uniswap/permit2), to enable users to have more safety, flexibility, and control over their ERC20 token approvals.

 ### UniversalRouter command encoding